Vk2401/my_file_manager/README.md

 ## Installation

-1. Clone the repository: `git clone https://github.com/your-username/your-repo.git`
+1. Clone the repository: `git clone https://github.com/Vk2401/my_file_manager.git`
-2. Navigate to the project directory: `cd your-repo`
+2. Navigate to the project directory: `cd my_file_manager`
 3. Import the database from the `DB` folder into your MySQL database.
 4. Configure your database connection settings in `config.php`.
 5. Host the project on a PHP-enabled web server.
+6. <h1>User Name :</h1>admin <h1>PASSSWORD :</h1>admin

 ## Usage

-1. Access the admin dashboard by navigating to `/admin` in your browser.
-2. Log in using your credentials.
+1. Log in using your credentials.
-3. Manage user privileges and files using the provided dashboard interface.
+2. Manage user privileges and files using the provided dashboard interface.
-4. Upload files, set expiration dates, and perform various file operations.
+3. Upload files, set expiration dates, and perform various file operations.
-5. Files expiring within seven days will be highlighted in orange.
+4. Files expiring within seven days will be highlighted in orange.

 ## Contributing